ConradSmiles is a not for profit supporting research to improve the understanding and treatment of anoxic brain injury.

 Current Research In Progress

-Utilizing Resting State Functional Imaging, his team will analyze the brain activity and patterns of connections to assess neural system integrity.
+Utilizing Resting State Functional Imaging, his team is analyzing the brain activity and patterns of connections to assess neural system integrity.
 The analysis will provide information on which systems are intact (e.g. visual, attention, language, auditory, tactile) and identify regions of brain that have the best potential to regain function.
 The information will assist caregivers in management and treatment decisions and provide a more targeted approach to therapy that will enhance patient outcomes. (see below for more information)